 Under the guidelines of the UPAA, these agreements must:

 While having a separate attorney for each spouse is not a legal requirement, it is strongly advised.
 If you choose not to be represented by an attorney while your spouse does have representation, you will have to provide written evidence that you waived your right for representation.

 Typically, prenuptial and postnuptial agreements address the division of assets and the issue of spousal support should your marriage end.

 They are especially useful for individuals who:

 - Have a high net worth

 - Have children from previous relationships who wish to preserve inheritance rights

 A comprehensive marital agreement can address many issues, such as life insurance and death benefits, wills or trusts, property rights, and other financial matters.
 Although these agreements might not be right for every couple, Edens Law Group encourages you to discuss finances and financial goals before your marriage.
 Being fully informed about your finances as a couple can only benefit the marriage.

-If you have any questions, please call our Chester prenuptial or postnuptial agreement attorneys at (908) 259-6565.
+If you have any questions, please call our Morris County prenuptial or postnuptial agreement attorneys.